Signed in as:

 These lines will require both expanding the existing easements and new greenfield easements,

-If both transmission lines are approved, property owners along the the 15 mile segment through far Western Loudoun will be devastated by a ROW almost four times as wide as a football field is wide and Eminent Domain takings of about 365 acres in the Lovettsville and Neersville areas alone!
+If both transmission lines are approved, property owners along the the 15 mile segment through far North Western Loudoun will be devastated by a ROW almost four times as wide as a football field is wide and Eminent Domain takings of about 365 acres in the Lovettsville and Neersville areas alone!

 There are no existing transmission corridors anywhere in the PJM region with a 765kV, two 500kV and a 138kV transmission line co-located in the same corridor.